elvece/learn-angular/Unit-1/07-intro-to-events.md

 **EXERCISE**

 Explain in as much detail as you can what happens when you click the button.
 Why does `number` update in the template without us telling it to?
+ * **When the button is clicked, it triggers the `ng-click` directive.
+The value for this directive is a function, which is defined in the $scope of the controller that this button is encompassed in in the view.
+This function calculates a random number and modifies the original number property within the controller.
+The number is then updated on the view by calling the property using angular's bracket evaluation.**

 **EXERCISE**